SirVeggie/sd-browser/README.md

 6) Run command `npm start` to start the application
 7) Open `localhost:[PORT]` in your browser (default `PORT` is `4200`)

 When starting for the first time, the images will be indexed.
-Depending on the amount of images, this can take seconds (5,000 images), or couple minutes (200,000 images).
-After the indexing, following starts will only take a couple seconds.
+Depending on the amount of images, this can take seconds (5,000 images), or a couple of minutes (200,000 images).
+After the indexing, the following starts will only take a couple of seconds.

 ## Authentication